clinicjs/node-clinic-bubbleprof/README.md

 `outputFilename`.
 When completed the callback will be called with no extra arguments, except a possible error.

-### Debug mode

-The file generated after processing the data is minified by default.
-For debugging purposes it is possible to deactivate this with the `NODE_DEBUG` environment variable by setting it to `node-clinic`.

 ## License
 [GPL 3.0](LICENSE)